ian-wt-blog-examples/django-robots-txt/README.md

 ## Migrate Database

 Migrating the database isn't strictly necessary.
-The development server will run without them but it will complain.
+The development server will run without it but it will complain.
 So if you don't want the warning in the console, run the folling command.

 ```shell
 python manage.py migrate